Student loan cancellation program could become Trump retribution tool, some advocates fear

 Plan could block many from loan relief

-More than 1 million Americans have had loans canceled through the program, including teachers, nurses, firefighters and others.
+More than 1 million Americans have had loans canceled through the program, including nurses, college staffers and park rangers.

-Congress created the program in 2007 to encourage college graduates to work in the public sector.
-It promises to cancel all remaining debt after borrowers make 120 monthly loan payments while working for any level of government.
+Congress created the program in 2007 to encourage college graduates to work in the public sector, where salaries are often lower than at for-profit companies.
+The program promises to cancel all remaining debt after borrowers make 120 monthly loan payments while working for any level of government.
 Currently, nonprofits also are eligible if they focus on certain areas including public interest law, public health or education.

 Trump ordered changes to the program in March, declaring it had "misdirected tax dollars into activist organizations" that harm national security.
 He directed the Education Department to remove organizations tied to illegal activities, singling out those that work with immigrants or transgender youth or those that support terrorism — a label he often applies to pro-Palestinian activists.